 As we mention in our article Shuhari, there is a Japanese philosophy to studying a craft.
 However, this philosophy describes the process of learning, but not necessarily gives direction.
 In this article we are going to tackle our opinion on progressing through Bujinkan Training.

 Building a Foundation in Bujinkan Training with Kata

 In the beginning of Bujinkan Training, focus should be placed on learning the Kata.
-Kata in Japanese means “Example”.
+Kata in Japanese means “Form”.
 The techniques in the scrolls are predefined scenarios designed to illustrate a principle and/or concept.
-When the various kata grouped together in their scrolls, the overarching principle is reinforced by the array of concepts and movements.
-Finally, once an entire school of all techniques is learned, the overall concept of the school comes to light.
+When the various kata are grouped together in their scrolls, the overarching principle is reinforced by the array of concepts and movements.
+Finally, once an entire school’s techniques are learned, the overall concept of the school comes to light.

 As Someya sensei explained in a class the kata “form a foundation.”
 He continued this analogy: “When you are building a house, you need a strong foundation.
 If you build on a weak foundation, the house collapses.”
 The kata then form our technical foundation.
 Without the proper technique to build upon, our overall structure becomes weak.

 This doesn’t mean the kata are perfect.
 However, they are merely teaching exercises.
 It’s important to train these principles until they become second nature.
 That means training Kata extensively.

 In terms of Shuhari, this would correlate to the Shu or “Preserve/Copy” Phase.